robin-rpr/calos/doc/faq.rst

 -------------------------------------------------

-The short version is to run Docker commands like :code:`docker build` and :code:`docker pull` like usual, and then use :code:`ch-convert` to copy the image from Docker storage to a SquashFS archive, tarball, or directory.
+The short version is to run Docker commands like :code:`docker build` and :code:`docker pull` like usual, and then use :code:`clearly convert` to copy the image from Docker storage to a SquashFS archive, tarball, or directory.
 If you are behind an HTTP proxy, that requires some extra setup for Docker; see below.